9 best free and paid Google Alerts alternatives to try

 The tool offers extensive collaboration features: you can organize mentions and assign them to your colleagues in any way you like.
 You can filter mentions by location and hashtags to better organize the data.

 Pricing: Professional is $19/month, Team is $99/month, and Enterprise is available on request.
 Besides, they provide a basic free plan limited by few users, social accounts, and scheduled messages.

-Free trial: Signup for a free 30-day trial.
+Free trial: You can sign up for a free 30-day trial.

-The last one in this article, Meltwater, is an Enterprise-level tool that doesn't stop at social listening, although social listening is one of its main features.
-Meltwater monitors 15 different social networks, as well as blogs, forums, review sites, comment sections, and web pages.
+Meltwater is an Enterprise-level tool that doesn't stop at social listening, although social listening is one of its main features.
+Meltwater monitors ten different social networks, as well as blogs, forums, review sites, comment sections, and web pages.
 You have access to both real-time and historical data.

 The tool finds the most popular topics around your keywords, analyzes sentiment, and shows spikes in conversations.
 It performs audience segmentation based on their demographics, interests, and consumer behavior.
 It also finds relevant influencers and popular content in your industry.